pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 our Triangles pointing left and right

-#### Terminal Window Shape, Size, Darkmode, Lightmode, & Fonts
+#### Terminal Window Shape, Size, Darkmode and Lightmode

 We rely on you to make your own Terminal Windows, Tabs, & Panes.
 So you make many choices for us

 You chose your Shape of Window for us.
-Turtle Logo's disagree over whether to draw in a Landscape, Portrait, or Square Window
+Turtle Logo's disagree over whether to draw in a Landscape, Portrait, or Square Window.
 You choose your Size of Window for us.
-Turtle Logo's disagree over how large to make the Window
+Turtle Logo's disagree over how large to make the Window.

-You choose Lightmode or Darkmode.
+You choose Lightmode or Darkmode

 Turtle Logo's disagree over whether to draw Dark Pixels on a Lightmode Canvas, or to draw Light Pixels on a Darkmode Canvas.